uswds/uswds/CONTRIBUTING.md

 **ProTip**: You can also use [Yarn], which tends to install dependencies more quickly than npm.

-To start the [Fractal] live reload server, run:
+To start the [Pattern lab] live reload server, run:

 ```sh
 npm start